Apple iPad Pro 2021: M1 chip, 5G, Mini LED XDR display, and Everything else you need to know

 The Magic Keyboard for the 11-inch iPad Pro is priced at $299 while the one for the 12.9-inch variant is priced at $349 in the US.
 The second-generation Apple Pencil will be available for $129 in the US.

 The prices of the iPad Pro 2021 may vary as per market, accounting for different taxes.
 We have listed the prices applicable to the Indian market for all the products launched at the Spring Loaded event.

 Even though some early rumors pointed to a launch on March 23rd, the official launch actually happened a month later i.e. on April 20th.
 The delay may or may not be related to the shortage of Mini LED panels pointed out by Nikkei Asia and Bloomberg.
 Both of the news outlets had reported that although Apple would launch the new iPad Pro later in April, the actual units will start shipping next month or later.

-This stands true as the iPad Pro 2021 is available to pre-order via Apple’s online and offline stores and will be available starting the second half of May.
+This stands true as the iPad Pro 2021 is available to purchase via Apple’s online and offline stores.